mohorii/mohoriis-symfony/README.md

-# _mohorii : モホリ–_
+# _mohoriis Symfony_
 ___

-This project will be my place to share some code and project examples.
+This project will be my place to play around with symfony.
 I rebuild the project as symfony based composer project to use twig as template engine.

 Its running eiter with **docker php8-apache environment**, or with build in symfony server if you prefer.
 Don't you